Justoo254/Binance_lead_trader_visualizer/README.md

-- Visualizations e.g Line plot for Cumulative PnL, Histogram for PnL distribution -Plotting the 1 month OHLCV data of ONDOUSDT symbol on a candlestick chart -Overlaying entries and exits of ONDOUSDT trades on the candlestick chart to visualize strategy
+- Visualizations e.g Line plot for Cumulative PnL, Histogram for PnL distribution -Plotting the 1 month OHLCV data of ONDOUSDT symbol on a candlestick chart -Overlaying entries and exits of ONDOUSDT trades on the candlestick chart to visualize strategy -Added web analysis using plotly dash for non technical audience
 ## 🛠️ How to Run

 1. Clone the repo